 - Standardized fees so you’re never surprised by a higher-than-usual cost.

 - Customer support for point of sale (POS) transactions.

 - Mobile payments support so you can sell items at gun shows and other events.

 - Guest checkouts that don’t force your customers to create accounts.

 Avoiding High Fees for Gun-Friendly Credit Card Processing

 Gun-friendly credit card processing can come with high fees, especially when you choose a service provider that wants to take advantage of your business’s “high risk” status to charge more than necessary.

-Since there aren’t many gun-friendly credit card processors, you don’t have to do much work to find an affordable option for your business.
-Since Bankcard and Authorize.net stand out as the two most popular options, you can save yourself some time and effort by comparing their fees and payments.
+Since there aren’t many gun-friendly credit card processors, you don’t have to work hard to find an affordable option for your business.
+Since Bankcard and Authorize.net stand out as the two most popular options, you can save time and effort by comparing their fees and payments.
 You will find that Bankcard has lower costs in almost every category.

 Since so many consumers prefer using credit cards, you want a payment gateway that can act as a virtual terminal.
 Bankcard doesn’t charge a monthly fee for processing credit cards.
 Authorize.net charges $25 per month.

 Payment processors typically make money by charging a small amount for processing credit card payments.
 Bankcard charges a flat fee ($0.08) per transaction.
 Authorize.net charges $0.30 and 2.9% of the purchase price.
 That means you lose 2.9% of every sale you make.
 It might sound like a small percentage, but it adds up quickly.